 Recent economic problems in Europe sometimes overshadow the fact that the eurozone’s GDP is amongst the largest in the world, and, if the European Union’s member state’s economies were counted as one it would be the largest.
 The eurozone is also continuing to expand both geographically (into eastern Europe) and economically – despite slow growth over the last 5 years.
 The eurozone also boasts a €82 billion trade surplus.

-Check out Continental’s Countries to get more information on both countries that use the euro and those that don’t – including Country of the Week profiles and Travel Guides.
+Check out Continental’s Countries to get more information on both countries that use the euro and those that don’t – including Country Profiles and Travel Guides.

 Stay informed.
 Stay Current.